Rozapz/Health_Insurance_Cost_Prediction/README.md

 ![charges distribution](Resources/histo_charges.png)

-Next, lets explore more and find out if there is relation between an individuals sex and the charges they pay.
+Next, let's explore more and find out if there is a relation between an individual's sex and the charges they pay.
 It seems that males pay slightly more than females.

 ![mean sex](Resources/mean_sex.png)